 - 2. Identify the corresponding attribute name in Oracle Internet Directory and the object class to which it needs to be mapped. - 3.
 Generate the mapping rule elements indicating the conversion that needs to be done on the attribute values. - 4.
-Load the attribute mapping rule file to the synchronization profile.
+Load the attribute mapping rule file to the synchronization profile using the managesyncprofiles command.